By Deanne Jade, National Centre For Eating Disorders. Acknowledgement: The British Medical Association, Eating Disorders Body Image and The Media

 What Power Does The Media Actually Have?

-In the late 1990s, there was a fair degree of comment from the media about Sindy dolls sold to girls under the age of puberty, with an impossible bust to waist ratio and impossibly long, lean legs.
+In the late 1990s, there was a fair degree of comment from the media about Sindy dolls sold to girls under the age of puberty, with an impossible bust-to-waist ratio and impossibly long, lean legs.
 The accusation was that Sindy dolls would “encourage anorexia” by providing young girls with an adult body shape that they would aspire to but never achieve.
 Various experts appeared on radio and TV accusing the manufacturer of social irresponsibility.

 How Messages Are Received

-However, we are warned to guard against the short term view of media influence on body image or eating behaviours, rather than assess the long term outcome of exposure to certain images and values, or even to assess the effect of exposure to any set of values independently of the “shifting sands” of social and technological change.
+However, we are warned to guard against the short-term view of media influence on body image or eating behaviours, rather than assess the long-term outcome of exposure to certain images and values, or even to assess the effect of exposure to any set of values independently of the “shifting sands” of social and technological change.

-These findings must be interpreted against the fact that women tend to overestimate their body size, a feature that extents back to early days of puberty.
+These findings must be interpreted against the fact that women tend to overestimate their body size, a feature that extends back to early days of puberty.
 Waller and Hamilton have an interesting view of the effects of the media in this respect.
 They claim that the media may act as a “negative reinforcer of body size overestimation, which may lead to eating disorder”.
-In other words, the media doesn’t make women feel a need to be thinner per se, but the media may assist them in feeling bigger than they already feel themselves to be.
+In other words, the media doesn’t make women need to be thinner, but the media may assist them in feeling bigger than they already feel themselves to be.
 The starting position for many females is thus a built-in vulnerability, which is reinforced by the culture of the media.
 This view must be considered alongside other, parallel studies on body image.
-These show that the development of body image over time, a more useful predictor of protection from eating distress, is dynamic and affected by many variables, including exposure to traumatic events, body issues in childhood and general self esteem derived from core personality traits.
+These show that the development of body image over time, a more useful predictor of protection from eating distress, is dynamic and affected by many variables, including exposure to traumatic events, body issues in childhood and general self- esteem derived from core personality traits.

-Media Influences On Body-Image, Eating Behaviour And Self Esteem
+Media Influences On Body-Image, Eating Behaviour And Self-Esteem

-It is hard to evaluate the relationship between the media and eating disorder without considering the multi faceted impact of media messages on body size, on food consumption, on the desirability of certain foods and their consequent consumption, and other matters relating to personal identity and status.
+It is hard to evaluate the relationship between the media and eating disorder without considering the multifaceted impact of media messages on body size, on food consumption, on the desirability of certain foods and their consequent consumption, and other matters relating to personal identity and status.

 The media can have many influences in relation to food and eating including: